GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

 In a production environment, you should create the witness file share on one of the following:

   - Separate single node in the third zone (`us-central-b` in this scenario)
-  - Highly available file share, if SQL Server node's zone is used.
+  - Highly available file share, if the SQL Server node's zone is used

 1. Using RDP, connect to the domain controller VM, `dc-windows`, with the `gontoso.com\Administrator` account.